 8.0 Actions.

 8.1 Consensus.
-If the department or program, and council make the same recommendation and the dean agrees with them, the proposal and accompanying documents shall be forwarded to the Curriculum and Educational Policies Council, Faculty Personnel Policies Council, and the University Resources Council via the Academic Senate Executive Committee for simultaneous review within 22 academic days.
+If the department or program, and council(s) make the same recommendation and the dean(s) agrees with them, the proposal and accompanying documents shall be forwarded to the Curriculum and Educational Policies Council, Faculty Personnel Policies Council, and the University Resources Council via the Academic Senate Executive Committee for simultaneous review within 22 academic days.
 The Senate shall review all recommendations from all levels and vote to recommend or reject the proposal.
 The Senate shall forward all documents to the Provost for review.
 If the Provost concurs, the dean shall implement the proposal.
 8.2 Disagreement.
 If the dean disagrees with the recommendations from the department or program and/or council, they shall consult in person with the disagreeing parties in the next 22 academic days (following 7.2.C).
 If disagreement persists after this consultation, the recommendations of all parties shall be forwarded to the Curriculum and Educational Policies Council, Faculty Personnel Policies Council, and the University Resources Council via the Academic Senate Executive Committee for simultaneous review within 22 academic days.
 The Academic Senate shall review all recommendations and vote to recommend or reject the proposal.
 The Academic Senate shall forward all documents to the Provost for review.

 8.3 The Provost shall review the matter and the Provost’s decision and rationale shall be made public to the Academic Senate along with the decisions of all other parties.
 9.0 Implementation.
 9.1 The Provost shall delay implementation of the decision until all elements of this policy have been followed.